When You Lose A Parent

 Arthur Keith

 My goal is to inform, educate, & entertain.
-8x top writer: LGBTQ, Music, Climate Change.
-Directionally dyslexic--pointing is fine!
-You can clap up to 50x!
+Top writer in LGBTQ, Music, Climate Change.
+Directionally dyslexic with an excellent sense of direction.